-"Sexual Misconduct Complaint" - For the purposes of this document, a formal written complaint made to the Title IX Coordinator or designee, or a complaint made to any Campus Security personnel alleging that the Complainant was subjected to acts, committed by the student who is the subject of the complaint, which acts violated the provisions of the College policy concerning sexual harassment, sexual violence, dating violence, domestic violence and/or stalking.
+"Sexual Misconduct Complaint" - For the purposes of this document, a formal written complaint made to the Title IX Coordinator or designee, or a complaint made to any Campus Security personnel alleging that the Complainant was subjected to acts, committed by the student who is the subject of the complaint, which acts violated the provisions of the University policy concerning sexual harassment, sexual violence, dating violence, domestic violence and/or stalking.

-Title IX at Fremont College
+Title IX at Fremont University

-In compliance with Title IX, Fremont College does not deny or limit any student or employ participate in or benefit from any program offered by the College on the basis of sex or gender.
+In compliance with Title IX, Fremont University does not deny or limit any student or employee the ability to participate in or benefit from any program offered by the University on the basis of sex or gender.